Zipcoder/reveal-slides.tcuk-light/md/tc/GitSlides.md

 -
-* A merge conflict is what happens when you try to merge a file over another file that have both been changed.
+ A merge conflict is what happens when you try to merge a changed file into another file that has been changed.

-* Consider this scenario:
+ Consider the following scenario: